 - State Farm: Best if you prefer working with an agent

 - Hiscox: Best for comprehensive coverage for painting businesses

-- Thimble: Best for part-time painters and painting businesses
+- Thimble: Best for small and part-time painters and painting businesses

 Here are the PROS and CONS of the 6 top painters insurance providers and a bottom-line take on each.